DanTheServerMan/ansible/linux-roles/system-mount-nfs/README.md

 system-mount-nfs
 =========

-Created to automate the configuration of NFS datastores in my homelab.

-It will also attempt to detect your OS and install either nfs-utils or nfs-common to allow the mount.
+Created to automate the configuration of mounting NFS datastores.
+This could be used after my system-server-nfs to create the exports.
+It attempt to detect your OS and install either nfs-utils or nfs-common to allow the mount.
+After that, it will try and mount the export.

 Requirements
 ------------

-A Linux machine with network connectivity to both your device, the internet for package downloads, and a functioning NFS export.
+- A Linux machine with network connectivity to both your device, the internet for package downloads, and a functioning NFS export.
 You can use my role system-server-nfs to configure the NFS export/server if you need assistance.

-It also assumes that there is no firewall that may block connectivity, either on the NAS, network, or host.
+- It also assumes that there is no firewall that may block connectivity, either on the NAS, network, or host.

-This role was developed targeting Ubuntu 24.04 and has not been tested on a Red Hat-based system.
+- This role was developed targeting Ubuntu 24.04 and has not been tested on a Red Hat-based system.

 Role Variables
 --------------